Flower (film): Plot

 The next morning, police show up at the Vandross house and accuse Erica and Luke of vandalism.
-They mention that they have not been able to contact Will yet, so Erica and Luke go back to his house to make sure he is okay.
-They find Will sitting on the couch exactly where they left him and try to shake him awake, but he is dead.
+They mention that they have not been able to contact Will yet, so the two go back to Will's house to make sure he is okay.
+They find Will sitting on the couch exactly where they left him so try to shake him awake, but he is dead.
 He falls over, revealing blood and the Eiffel Tower model impaled in his back.
 Luke convinces Erica they have to run away to Mexico.

 While on the run, Erica looks for reassurance from Luke that Will deserved what happened to him.
-Luke reveals that he was never molested by Will; he walked in on Will molesting his classmate, but she was afraid to tell anyone, so Luke lied to keep it from happening to anyone else.
+He reveals that he was never molested by Will.
+Luke walked in on him molesting his classmate, but she was afraid to tell anyone.
+So, he lied to keep it from happening to anyone else.

 Luke surprises Erica by driving her to her father's prison and giving her bail money.
 However, she is heartbroken to find out that he was bailed out a few days ago and did not contact her.

-Erica decides she does not want to live life as a fugitive; she wants them to go home and turn themselves in.
+Erica decides she does not want to live as a fugitive; she wants them to go home and turn themselves in.
 Luke agrees, but on their way back, a police car tries to pull them over.
 Erica tells Luke that they cannot get caught before turning themselves in, so they try to lose the police on a dirt road.

 During the chase, Luke confesses his love for Erica.
 They give up on the chase, stop the car, and have sex on the ground, where the police find them.
 One month later, Erica visits Luke in prison shortly before her house arrest begins.
 Despite their circumstances, they are happy and in love.